decretist/COMP299/README.md

 ---
 Before next Monday:
 + Clone PIE and try to get it to work in a Python 3.12 virtual environment
-+ Start writing the narrative sections for your Creative Collaborations poster by answering the following questions:
++ Start writing the narrative sections for your Creative Collaborations presentation by answering the following questions:
   - Who was Gratian?
   - What is the *Decretum* and why is it important?
   - What is lemmatization and what can it tell us about the *Decretum*?